tarantool/go-tarantool/README.md

 **Observation 1:** The line "`github.com/tarantool/go-tarantool/v2`" in the `import(...)` section brings in all Tarantool-related functions and structures.

+**Observation 2:** The line starting with "`dialer :=`" creates dialer for `Connect()`.
+This structure contains fields required to establish a connection.

-**Observation 2:** The line starting with "`Opts :=`" sets up the options for `Connect()`.
-In this example, the structure contains only a single value, the username.
+**Observation 3:** The line starting with "`opts :=`" sets up the options for `Connect()`.
+In this example, the structure contains only a single value, the timeout.
 The structure may also contain other settings, see more in [documentation][godoc-opts-url] for the "`Opts`" structure.

-**Observation 3:** The line containing "`tarantool.Connect`" is essential for starting a session.
+**Observation 4:** The line containing "`tarantool.Connect`" is essential for starting a session.
 There are three parameters:

 * a context,
-* a string with `host:port` format,
+* the dialer that was set up earlier,
 * the option structure that was set up earlier.

 There will be only one attempt to connect.
 If multiple attempts needed, "`tarantool.Connect`" could be placed inside the loop with some timeout between each try.
 Example could be found in the [example_test](./example_test.go), name - `ExampleConnect_reconnects`.

-**Observation 4:** The `err` structure will be `nil` if there is no error, otherwise it will have a description which can be retrieved with `err.Error()`.
+**Observation 5:** The `err` structure will be `nil` if there is no error, otherwise it will have a description which can be retrieved with `err.Error()`.

-**Observation 5:** The `Insert` request, like almost all requests, is preceded by the method `Do` of object `conn` which is the object that was returned by `Connect()`.
+**Observation 6:** The `Insert` request, like almost all requests, is preceded by the method `Do` of object `conn` which is the object that was returned by `Connect()`.